 Want to Get Stronger?

-One of the best ways to help your kids get stronger in their faith is to help them get into the habit of having a “quiet time” each day where they read the Bible and pray.
-Give them a good devotional book and/or read the Bible together as a family.
-D6 prints devotional guides based on the weekly Bible theme for every age group.
-For more information, go to https://store.randallhouse.com/, click on your child’s age group, and order.
+One of the best ways to help your children get stronger in their faith is to help them get into the habit of having a “quiet time” each day where they read the Bible and pray.
+Give them a good devotional book and read the Bible together as a family.
+Remind them of Daniel’s example.

 What have you learned about God this week?

 What can you do to show God love?

 How can something you read help you?